TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-filesync-invalidcharacters.md

 ﻿<properties
 pageTitle="Sync error - invalid characters"
-description="Sync is failing for some files because they contain unsupported characters" infoBubbleText="Sync is failing for some files because they contain unsupported characters" service="microsoft.storage" resource="storage" authors="sikoo"
+description="Sync is failing for some files because they contain unsupported characters" infoBubbleText="We have detected that sync is failing for some files because they contain unsupported characters.
+See details on the right." service="microsoft.storage" resource="storage" authors="sikoo"